ColeInc/mosa-twitter-dashboard-frontend/README.md

 # Twitter Dashboard - Frontend

 This repository contains the frontend for a Twitter Dashboard Platform.
-Written in React.js, utilizing Typescript, Redux for global state management, Victory for graphs, and React Testing Library/Jest for unit testing.
+Written in React.js, utilizing Typescript, Redux for global state management, Victory for graphs, Firebase Auth, and React Testing Library/Jest for unit testing.

 ## Dashboard Landing Page Concept: